ykk136/klogg/DOCUMENTATION.md

 *   Fixed Strings.
 Searches for the text exactly as it is written, no character is special

-If incremental quickfind is selected *klogg* will automatically restart quickfind search when search pattern changes.
-For performance reasons incremental quickfind can use only fixed strings patterns.
+If incremental quickfind is selected, *klogg* will automatically restart quickfind search when the search pattern changes.
+For performance reasons, incremental quickfind can use only fixed strings patterns.

 #### Session options

-*   Load last session -- if enabled *klogg* will reopen files that were opened when *klogg* was closed.
+*   Load last session -- if enabled, *klogg* will reopen files that were opened when *klogg* was closed.
 View configuration, marked lines and `follow` mode settings are restored for each file.
-*   Follow file on load -- if enabled *klogg* will enter `follow` mode for for all new opened files.
+*   Follow file on load -- if enabled, *klogg* will enter `follow` mode for for all new opened files.
-*   Minimize to tray -- if enabled *klogg* will minimize to tray instead of closing main window.
+*   Minimize to tray -- if enabled, *klogg* will minimize to tray instead of closing main window.
 Use tray icon context menu of `File->Exit` to exit application.
 This option is not available on Mac OS.
 *   Enable multiple windows -- if enabled *klogg* will allow to open